activeviam/browser-based-export/packages/browser-based-export/README.md

 It can handle authentication by injecting cookies or _localStorage_ items into Headless Chromium.
 It also generates better looking PDF than Puppeteer by resizing the browser page to the paper format before triggering the PDF export.

-## Session isolation
+## Export isolation

-Every export happens in an isolated Chromium context.
+Every export happens in an isolated incognito Chromium context.
 It means that the cookies, [Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) items or any sensitive information will not be shared across exports.
 Even if they are launched in parallel.